Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Experiments

 \subsection{Test-Time Alignment}

-We also evaluate our PRM-guided decoding with continuing hidden state approach across all three domains to demonstrate the effectiveness of our trained PRM in guiding objective-specific alignment during inference.

-\textbf{Baselines and Variants.} We report results of the following baselines as well as our PRM-guided decoding variants. \textbf{Base} utilizes the base model directly for step-wise generation without candidate sampling or selection. \textbf{Individual PRM-guided Decoding} applies an individual PRM trained for each objective dimension to guide the base model generation step by step following the candidate sampling-then-selection pipeline.
+\textbf{Baselines and Variants.} We report baseline results as well as our PRM-guided decoding variants. \emph{Base} uses the base model directly for stepwise generation without candidate sampling or selection. \emph{Individual PRM-guided Decoding} applies an individual PRM trained for each objective dimension to guide the base model generation step by step following the candidate sampling-then-selection pipeline.

-\textbf{Implementation Details.} We apply the same decoding strategy across all domains using the same base models as in training.
-In {Math}, we treat natural reasoning boundaries marked by \verb|\n\n| as step boundary, and we use our trained accuracy and engagement PRMs to guide step-level generation.
-In {Human Values}, where responses are non-verifiable and lack fixed process structure, we impose boundaries at sentence terminators and paragraph breaks, and use our trained reward models to score helpfulness, honesty, and truthfulness under step-level computational budgets of 256 tokens per chunk and 1,024 total tokens.
-In {Socratic Mind}, each turn is treated as a step and scored with our trained engagement and accuracy PRMs.
-Across all domains we sample \(K=5\) candidates at each step.
-All decoding runs use temperature=1.0, top-p=1.0, and top-k=50 to ensure diversity while maintaining consistent selection under reward guidance.
-We provide further results validating the effectiveness of our use of continuing hidden state for PRM-guided decoding in Appendix \ref{app:hidden}.
-All experimental results are averaged over 3 independent runs and we report standard deviations in Appendix \ref{sec:full_table}.
+\textbf{Implementation Details.} We use the same PRM-guided decoding procedure across domains with the same base models as in training.
+In Math, we treat \verb|\n\n| reasoning breaks as step boundaries and guide generation with the accuracy and engagement PRMs.
+In Human Values, we segment by sentence and paragraph boundaries and score helpfulness, honesty, and truthfulness with trained reward models under fixed per-step and total token budgets.
+In Socratic Mind, each dialogue turn is a step scored by the engagement and accuracy PRMs.

-\textbf{Finding 3 - PRM-guided decoding effectively improves the targeted objective.} We report in Table~\ref{tab:inference_time_all} inference-time PRM-guided decoding results across three datasets.
-From Table~\ref{tab:inference_time_all}, we can observe that PRM-guided decoding reliably pushes the chosen metric upward relative to the base model across domains.
-In Math, accuracy-oriented guidance lifts accuracy and engagement-oriented guidance lifts engagement, with the non-target metric remaining close to base levels rather than collapsing, which indicates that the scoring signals steer step decisions without harmful side effects.
-In Human Values, per-dimension guidance yields the best or second-best score on its own axis.
-In Socratic Mind, the available entries show the same pattern: objective-specific guidance raises its target while the other attribute stays within a usable range.
-Overall, our trained PRMs are effective in guiding test-time decoding process.
-They improve alignment performances by selecting among candidate continuations at natural boundaries, and offer smooth, predictable movement along multi-objective fronts without retraining.